 What you'll learn

-The MOOC is composed of theoretical and practical assignments that will enable the learner to:
+The course is composed of theoretical and practical assignments that will enable you to:

 - Understand the basic characteristics of Citizen Science